Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 UDP/TCP service provided on 208.67.222.222 and 208.67.220.220 (no IPv6).

-We could find no specific privacy policy for the DNS resolution, only a general one from Cisco that seems focussed on websites.
+We could find no specific privacy policy for the DNS resolution, only a general one from Cisco that seems focused on websites.

 Policy: https://www.cisco.com/c/en/us/about/legal/privacy-full.html